 See and experience,

-You can book a guided tours and visits to Naantali museum via Visit Naantali.
-Hiilola house’s herb garden is also a part of guided group program “The tour of three gardens”.
-It is also recommended to visit Naantali convent church in Naantali old town.
+You can book guided tours to Naantali Museum via Visit Naantali.
+The herb garden of Hiilola is also part of the “Tour of Three Gardens” group trip.
+Visitors are also recommended to visit the Naantali convent church in the Old Town.

 Ask for details and book your tour firstname.lastname@example.org or tel. +358 (0)2 435 9800.

-Naantalin Museum’s Humppi (Mannerheiminkatu 21) is open all year round on Wednesdays 12-15.
+Naantalin Museum’s Humppi property (Mannerheiminkatu 21) is open all year-round on Wednesday 12.00–18.00.

 € 3 / child (7 to 17 years)

 Vanhakaupunki, Katinhäntä 1 and Mannerheiminkatu 21tel. +358 (0)2 435 firstname.lastname@example.org/museo (in Finnish)